The Future of Trust: Cultural Divergence as a Result of Using Artificial Intelligence; a Human Convergence Counterproposal

-This brings us to the question of where the dimensions are intended for.
-As said before: the Rational Dimension arranges the relationship with oneself, the Emotional Dimension the relationship with everyone one knows, and finally the Spiritual Dimension the relationship with or attitude towards the unknown.
+This brings us to the question of what the dimensions are intended for.
+The Rational Dimension fundamentally arranges the relationship with oneself, the Emotional Dimension the relationship with everyone one knows, and finally the Spiritual Dimension the relationship with or attitude towards the unknown.

-Translated to their purpose (for example) the Rational Dimension helps individuals to survive on their own, the Emotional Dimension arranges the care needed for successful reproduction and for raising children, the Spiritual Dimension exploits or protects the eco-system in order to keep it sustainable.
+Translated to their purpose, the Rational Dimension helps, for example, individuals to survive on their own, the Emotional Dimension arranges the care needed for successful reproduction and for raising children, the Spiritual Dimension exploits or protects the eco-system in order to keep it sustainable.

 Addressing Global Issues Requires More Convergence, Less Divergence as a Solution

 Looking at the current state of the world, divergence dominates; we are already strongly divided and are still growing further apart.
-It does not matter whether one targets a unipolar or a multi-polar political model here, any political polarity is divergent.
 However, at the same time we face existential threats and are forced to address global issues such as climate change, forced migration, and inequality together and without any delay.
-The only way to do so is, in my opinion, to implement affirmative action for convergence and to prioritize it over the currently dominating divergence model and over all political disputes.

 AI is evolving rapidly and threatens to fundamentally change human existence in an uncontrolled manner.
 The answer to this development is not to stop AI, but to exploit our own human potential and to intellectually grow by exploiting our full communication potential instead; AI assisting us.